asmaier/mini-storm/README.md

 # mini-storm
-Minimal example code for integration testing of Apache Storm.
+Minimal example code for integration testing of Apache Storm and Kafka.

 ## Usage